-Program Requirements: To receive the Associate of Science Degree in Engineering, you must complete 72 credits with a grade point average of C or better.
-Students should strive to receive a B average or better for purposes of transfer to a four-year engineering program.
+Program Requirements: To receive the Associate of Science Degree in Engineering, you must complete a minimum of 66 credits with a grade point average of C or better.
+Students should strive to receive a B average or better for purposes of transfer to a four- year engineering program.
 Students must take prerequisite courses first before proceeding to more advanced courses.